 Dell Magazines’ current parent company, Penny Publications, is headquartered in Norwalk, Connecticut, the hometown of both conductor Vince Mendoza and baseball player Mo Vaughn.

 The “Ellery Queen” of Dell parent Penny Press’ “Ellery Queen Mystery Magazine” was the pseudonym of the two mystery writers Frederic Dannay and Manfred B. Lee, who co-wrote novels like “The Roman Hat Mystery” under the name.

 WHY WE LOVE INTERNATIONAL SUDOKU DAY

 Puzzles are fun!

-Some of us love visual puzzles and go for word searches.
-Others love word games and prefer crossword puzzles.
-If you love numbers, math, and logic, Sudoku is a puzzle that's right up your alley.
+Some of us love visual puzzles and prefer word searches.
+Others love word games and go gaga for crossword puzzles.
+But if you love numbers, math, and logic, Sudoku is a puzzle that's right up your alley.

 We love a good challenge

-It’s fun to be challenged and Sudoku is excellent at making us think.
+It’s fun to be challenged, and Sudoku is excellent at making us think in tough new ways.
 There are varying degrees of difficulty to match your skills with the game that's right for you.
-Yes, it can be frustrating sometimes, causing you to throw your Sudoku book at the wall (but it’s okay — we aren’t judging you because we know you love the challenge.)
+Yes, it can be frustrating sometimes (if you throw your Sudoku book at the wall, just don’t hit a glass picture frame) — but there’s no judgment from fellow Sudoku lovers like us!

 It keeps our minds sharp

-Actively participating in things that exercise our brains, especially those that involve math, are great at keeping our minds sharp.
-Sudoku can increase your focus and concentration as well as alleviate depression.
-Studies also suggest puzzles and word games help prevent Alzheimer’s disease and dementia.
+Actively participating in things that exercise our brains, especially those that involve math, is a good way to keep our minds sharp.
+Sudoku can increase focus and concentration as well as alleviate depression.
+Studies also suggest that puzzles and word games help prevent Alzheimer’s disease and dementia.
 Who knew Sudoku could be so good for your health?